AI principles

 At Intuit, we solve for this by making information accessible without increasing cognitive load.
 Trust is rooted in clarity.
 Always be clear about when the customer is talking to a bot, and avoid overselling what AI can do for customers.
 Setting the right expectations will impress customers more than overpromising and underdelivering on what AI can actually do.

-See also: Disclaimers, Status, Errors, Mentioning AI
+See also: Trust, transparency, and control, Mentioning AI

 Focus on the customer benefit, not the technology